daniel-pro/jinja2-cfgfile-collection/README.md

 # Jinja2 Configuration File Collection
-> This repository aims to become one of the most complete configuration file collection of Jinja2 templates
+> This repository aims to become one of the most complete Jinja2 configuration file template collection

 ## Installation